 Hip pain treatment varies depending on the cause.
 Dr. Perlman creates individualized treatment plans that address both the physical and emotional factors contributing to pain and ill health.
 They may include:

 Untreated hip pain can affect your mobility, preventing you from taking part in the activities you love.
-Take back control over your health and reach out to Kai Sports Medicine LLC today.
+Take back control over your health and reach out to Kai Sports Medicine today.
 Call or request an appointment online.